amolabs/docs/protocol.md

 	1. `tx.amount` % `config.minimum_staking_unit` == `0` (check staking unit
 	   restriction)
 	1. `sender.balance` &ge; `tx.fee` + `tx.amount`
-	1. `to` address already has a positive stake in `stake` store
+	1. `tx.to` address already has a positive stake in `stake` store
-	1. the account has no previous delegatee or `to` is the same as the previous delegatee
+	1. the `sender` has no previous delegatee or `tx.to` is the same as the previous delegatee
 1. state change
 	1. `sender.balance` &larr; `sender.balance` - `tx.fee` - `tx.amount`
 	1. `blk.incentive` &larr; `blk.incentive` + `tx.fee`